rfinochi/pop3dotnet/readme.txt

-Small and simple library for retrieving messages from Post Office Protocol version 3 (POP3) servers with full support for .NET 4.6, .NET Core 1.0, Windows Runtime and asynchronous programming model.
+Small and simple library for retrieving messages from Post Office Protocol version 3 (POP3) servers with full support for .NET 4.7, .NET Standard 2.0 and asynchronous programming model.

 How to use